maddhew/bsiwindowsuprawnienia/siec.md

 #### 1. Co oznaczają udziały C$ oraz IPC$ i do czego są wykorzystywane?

-DriveLetter$: This is a shared root partition or volume.
+**DriveLetter$**: This is a shared root partition or volume.
 Shared root partitions and volumes are displayed as the drive letter name appended with the dollar sign ($).
 For example, when drive letters C and D are shared, they are displayed as C$ and D$.
-IPC$: This is a resource that shares the named pipes that you must have for communication between programs.
+**IPC$**: This is a resource that shares the named pipes that you must have for communication between programs.
 This resource cannot be deleted.

 #### 2. Jak przebiega zdalny dostęp do udziału udostępnionego użytkownikowi, którego lokalne konto (w systemie udostpęniającym udział) nie posiada hasła?